Why Is Vehicle Registration In Arizona So Expensive?

 • Transportation Infrastructure Fund Surcharge: This surcharge helps finance transportation infrastructure improvements across Arizona.

-See also What is 50 Divided by 3?
+See also What is half of a half?

 These additional charges, along with other registration fees, contribute to the higher overall cost of registering a vehicle in Arizona.